graphcore/poptorch/docs/user_guide/overview.rst

 poptorch.Block and poptorch.BeginBlock
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:py:class:`poptorch.BeginBlock` and :py:class:`poptorch.Block` are
+:py:class:`poptorch.BeginBlock` and :py:class:`poptorch.Block` are wrapper
-indispensable wrapper classes to define model parallelism in a multi-IPU device.
+classes used to define model parallelism in a multi-IPU device.
+They partition models into "blocks" that will be executed on different IPUs.

 You can use :py:class:`poptorch.Block` to define a scope in the context of the model.

-.. autoclass:: poptorch.Block
-   :special-members: __init__, useAutoId

-:py:class:`poptorch.BeginBlock` is an annotation defined outside the model, and applied to current and onward layers.

-.. autoclass:: poptorch.BeginBlock
-   :special-members: __init__

-:py:class:`poptorch.BeginBlock` or :py:class:`poptorch.Block`
-alone is enough to enable parallel execution in the simplest case.
-By default, the layers before the first :py:class:`poptorch.BeginBlock` will be placed on IPU 0.
-The complete code examples for :py:class:`poptorch.BeginBlock` and :py:class:`poptorch.Block` are shown below.
-All layers before ``model.bert.encoder.layer[0]`` will be on IPU 0 and all layers from ``model.bert.encoder.layer[0]`` onwards (inclusive) will be on IPU 1.
+In the example below, all layers before ``model.bert.encoder.layer[0]`` will be put on IPU 0 and all layers from ``model.bert.encoder.layer[0]`` onwards (inclusive) will be on IPU 1.

 .. literalinclude:: pipeline_simple.py
     :language: python